Skip to main content

 Alexey Newton

-After completing his degree in Music for the Creative Industries (BA Hons), graduating with first class honours in 2021, Lex has established himself as a freelance sound engineer and musician.
-He has recently secured a job working as a sound engineer on a production of ‘The Lion King’ at The Alhambra in Bradford.
-Alongside this he works as a freelance live sound engineer with some well-established local acts.
-Finally, he has also set up his own recording studio business: ‘Smoke Signal’, which is now taking on clients from around the area.
-This also provides a home for his own band ‘Motherfungus’, for which he continues to write and develop original material.
+Lex graduated in Music for the Creative Industries (BA Hons) with a first class honours in 2021.
+He has now established himself as a freelance Sound Engineer and Musician and worked on the production of ‘The Lion King’ at The Alhambra in Bradford.
+Alexey has his own recording studio business ‘Smoke Signal’, which is also home to his own band Motherfungus.

 View Lex’s Instagram